Do you need a quick fix to help your uterus shrink after birth?

 How long does it take for your postpartum uterus to shrink?

-It really shouldn’t take more than 6 weeks but even if it does fully shrink back to its normal size that does not mean that your stomach will be what it was pre-pregnancy.
+Just note that even when your uterus does fully shrink back to its normal size that does not mean that your stomach will be what it was pre-pregnancy.

 Pregnancy can have a funny effect on your body and you may find that you might be a completely different shape to what you were before you got pregnant.